hasanmahmoudfoad/Portfolio-Template/README.md

-# Allamaalquran
+# Hasan Mahmoud Portfolio

-### this is a custom readme in the allamaalquran website Freelance
+### this is a custom readme in the Portfolio website for me.